hyperknot/open-protector-standard/problems_solutions.md

 ![nasa-onset](assets/nasa-onset.png)

+They come hand-in-hand, we cannot focus on one and skip the other.

 Looking at the duration graph, we can see that there is a middle section called "Limits upon which current ejection seats are designed".

 ![nasa-duration-red](assets/nasa-duration-red.png)